mfaerevaag/dots/README.md

 dots
 ====

-My simple dotfile setup with bare git repo, based of this [blog article](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).
+My simple dotfile setup with bare git repo, based of [this blog article](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).

+I keep a separate branch for each device.

 ## Initial setup